dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 <div class="alert alert-danger">
 <strong>Note:</strong> The examples in this article do not work
-out of the box in a standard Dart SDK, you need to first set up the Dart web component tools.
-We have a <a href="tools.html">separate article with setup instructions</a>, which details how to use Dart Editor and command-line scripts to compile Dart web components.
+out of the box in a standard Dart SDK, you need to first set up the Dart Web UI tools.
+We have a <a href="tools.html">separate article with setup instructions</a>, which details how to use Dart Editor and command-line scripts to compile code that uses Web UI.
 </div>

 #### Contents